-We both had pretty good jobs that we’d worked and studied hard for.
+We both had pretty good jobs in the UK that we’d worked and studied hard for.
 We weren’t earning huge amounts but enough to live comfortably, enjoy our free time, and to take holidays and weekend trips.
-We’ve also got wonderful family and great friends.
+We’ve also got a wonderful family and great friends.
 It wasn’t that we were running away from anything either, except for boredom and routine…the generic ‘work, eat, sleep, repeat’.

 I suppose there is one other thing we were running from…the generally cold, miserable English weather – we both hate the cold.